serverless/blog/posts/2016-10-25-building-a-serverless-garden.md

 The [IoT Service](https://github.com/garden-aid/iot-hub) is the heart of this project.
 The IoT Service uses the AWS IoT Device Gateway and Rules Engine.
 The Device Gateway provides an endpoint for messages to and from devices.
 I use the Rules Engine for two tasks:

 - Storing raw messages in DynamoDB for the dashboard
-- Invoking the check moisture Lambda in the notifications service.
+- Invoking the check moisture Lambda in the notifications service

 The Rules Engine connects the services with devices.
 It's the piece that makes Serverless a great solution for an IoT system.